-The drill programs carried out in May and June on the Hecla-Kilmer REE discovery and the kimberlite diatreme breccia pipe complex nearby at Northway were summarized in the previous reporting period.
-Follow-up drilling completed on both properties through earliest July at Northway is summarized herein.
-A summary of the results from the geophysical surveys completed in April over the copper-moly-silver porphyry system at the New Boston property in Nevada is also provided herein.
+The drill programs carried out in May and June in northern Ontario on the Hecla-Kilmer REE project and the nearby Northway kimberlite pipe and diamond discovery were summarized in the previous reporting period, as are the results from the geophysical surveys completed in April over the copper-moly-silver porphyry at the New Boston property in Nevada.
+New exploration data from those programs reported both during and subsequent to the current reporting quarter are summarized on the following pages.